awsdocs/incident-manager-user-guide/doc_source/analysis.md

 ### AWS standard template<a name="analysis-templates-standard"></a>

-Incident Manager provides a standard template of questions based on AWS incident response and problem analysis best practices\.
-The standard AWS template provided by Incident Manager is `AWSIncidents-PostIncidentAnalysisTemplate`\.
+Incident Manager provides a standard template of questions based on AWS incident response and problem analysis best practices, titled `AWSIncidents-PostIncidentAnalysisTemplate`\.

 ### Create an analysis template<a name="analysis-templates-create"></a>

-We encourage you to use the default template and add additional questions or sections that are appropriate for your use cases\.
-Create analysis templates based on the default template in your management account and duplicate them to each Region where you have enabled Incident Manager\.
+We encourage you to use the default `AWSIncidents-PostIncidentAnalysisTemplate` template and add additional questions or sections that are appropriate for your use cases\.
+Create analysis templates based on the default template Use this template as a starting point to create analysis templates in your management account\.
+You can then duplicate your analysis templates to each Region where you enabled Incident Manager\.

 **Create an analysis template**

-1. Download `AWSIncidents-PostIncidentAnalysisTemplate` by calling the `GetDocument` action using the parameter "Name" ` AWSIncidents-PostIncidentAnalysisTemplate`\.
+1. Call the `GetDocument` action and use its `Name` parameter to download `AWSIncidents-PostIncidentAnalysisTemplate`\.
 For more information about the `GetDocument` syntax, see [Systems Manager API Reference](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_GetDocument.html)\.

 1. The content in the response contains the JSON building blocks for the analysis\.
 Use the question building blocks to insert additional questions in the analysis\.
 We recommend that you add questions or sections in the `Incident questions` section\.

 1. To create the new template, use the `CreateDocument` operation with the updated JSON from the previous step\.
-You must include `DocumentFormat: "JSON"`, `DocumentType: "ProblemAnalysisTemplate"`, and `Name: "Analysis_Template_Name`\.
+You must include the following, where `Analysis_Template_Name` is the name of your template,
+   + `DocumentFormat: "JSON"`
+   + `DocumentType: "ProblemAnalysisTemplate"`
+   + `Name: "Analysis_Template_Name"`

 ## Create an analysis<a name="analysis-create"></a>